Andrewy-gh/cut-above/README.md

 1. Fork the repository

 2. In the project root directory.
 Enter these commands:
-   `cd client && npm install` to install client side dependencies, and then `cd ../server && npm install` to install server side dependencies
+   `cd client && pnpm install` to install client side dependencies, and then `cd ../server && pnpm install` to install server side dependencies

 3. Change `.env.example` to `.env` and fill in all the appropiate information.

-4. Run `npm run build:ui`.
+4. Run `pnpm run build:ui`.
 This creates the build process for the client side code.

 5. After the build process is done, you are ready to use.
-Just run `npm run start` while still inside the `server` directory, and navigate to `http://localhost:3000` in your browser.
+Just run `pnpm run start` while still inside the `server` directory, and navigate to `http://localhost:3000` in your browser.